 • 3.5 grams of fiber

-Eating air popped popcorn nice and warm, right out of the popper is the best way to get the most out of this healthy snack.
-If you choose to add toppings or seasonings, just be sure they are also healthy and in line with your dietary requirements.
+Eating air popped popcorn while it's warm is the best way to get the most out of this healthy snack.
+If you want to add toppings or any seasoning, just be sure they're also healthy and in line with your dietary requirements.

 Microwave Popcorn

 Microwave popcorn is one of the most popular types of popcorn.
-It is widely available and can be found in pretty much any grocery store.
-It is also typically inexpensive and easy to make.
-All you need to do is put the bag in the microwave and press start!
+You can find it in pretty much any grocery store.
+It's also inexpensive and easy to make.
+All you need to do is put the bag in the microwave and press start.

-However, microwave popcorn usually has higher amounts of trans fats and cholesterol when compared to other kinds of popcorn.
-Here is a quick look at what is in a three cup serving of an average bag of microwave popcorn:
+Here's a quick look at what is in a three-cup serving of an average bag of microwave popcorn:

 • 213 calories